Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Summary

-We have demonstrated how the passage of a fast radiation-mediated shock through a multi-ion plasma can trigger nuclear reactions in the immediate shock downstream, thereby changing the composition profile behind the shock.
+We have demonstrated how the passage of a fast radiation-mediated shock through a multi-ion plasma can lead to significant drift velocities between various plasma constituents.
 The reason is that ions having different charge-to-mass ratios experience different deceleration rates by the electrostatic field generated inside the shock, owing to the charge separation imposed by the radiation force acting solely on the electrons.
-This leads to a relative velocity drift between different ion beams just downstream of the shock which, if exceeds the activation barriers for nuclear reactions, can induce fusion or fission of various elements.
+We have also shown that the presence of pairs and/or free neutrons enhance the expected drift velocities, while anomalous friction due to plasma instabilities is acting to reduce the drift velocities.

+Drift velocities will, first, lead to the generation of micro-turbulence which can in turn lead to the acceleration of particles, thereby affecting the emission from such shocks upon breakout, as well as other properties of the shock.
+Most interestingly, for shocks that are fast enough the development of significant drift velocities can trigger nuclear reactions in the immediate shock downstream, thereby changing the composition behind the shock.

-In case of BNS mergers, we find that nuclear reactions are triggered at shock velocities $\beta_u\gtrsim0.2$, and are dominated by either, neutron capture if the shock crosses the ejecta before freeze-out of nucleosynthesis in the unshocked ejecta, or collisions of $\alpha$ particles with heavy ions in the immediate downstream if shock crossing occurs after freeze-out.
-The resultant change in composition behind the shock that the jet drives as it crosses the ejecta, might considerably affect the properties of the early kilonova emission (minuets to hours), which is likely dominated by the cocoon.
-The late kilonova emission can be also affected if fast shocks arrise between different components of the ejecta or if the central remnant injects a significant amount of energy into the outflow after its ejection.
+In case of BNS mergers, we find that nuclear reactions might be triggered by shocks that cross the ejecta during the first few seconds after the merger at velocities $\beta_u\gtrsim0.25$.
+If the shocks cross the ejecta before nucleosynthesis freeze-out in the unshocked ejecta (roughly 1 s after merger), the highly abundant free neutrons are heated to temperatures of tens of MeV (compared to sub-MeV temperatures before shock crossing).
+This process is not affected by anomalous friction.
+While we do not compute the effect of such heating on the final composition, we expect it to be significant.
+If fast shocks cross the eject after nucleosynthesis freeze-out, collisions of $\alpha$ particles with heavy ions in the immediate downstream are expected, possibly leading to nuclear transmutation.
+We have shown that the separation between radiation and kinetic scales in merger ejecta is small enough to possibly prevent anomalous friction from playing a significant role in these systems.
+The resultant change in composition behind the shock that the jet drives as it crosses the ejecta, might considerably affect the properties of the early kilonova emission (minutes to hours), which is likely dominated by the cocoon.
+The late kilonova emission can be also affected if fast shocks arise between different components of the ejecta or if the central remnant injects a significant amount of energy into the outflow after its ejection.